Steelcap/NSL-CompMod/README.md

 * Gorge air friction reduced to 0.12 from 0.8
 * Gorge air control increased to 30 from 8
 * Lerk P-Res cost increased to 20 from 18
-* Increased Lerk armor from to 55 from 45
 * Nerfed crush effectiveness on Lerk Spikes to 4.5% from 7%
 * Fade hitbox changes reverted, hitbox is now smaller
 * Boneshield armor regeneration per second reduced to 0